Attention! Class is about to begin.

 A number of studies have linked BPA with a host of health problem.
 In 2008, a study of 1,455 participants showed that higher urine levels of BPA were linked with higher cardiovascular disease, diabetes, and abnormal liver enzymes even when factors such as smoking and age were taken into account.

-Other studies have show a correlation between BPA in a pregnant woman’s urine and resultant health problems in her child.
+Other studies have shown a correlation between BPA in a pregnant woman’s urine and resultant health problems in her child.

 How much more evidence is needed?
 Wise shoppers who are truly concerned about the health and the potential for estrogen dominance from exposure to BPA will consistently bypass all canned foods on their trips to the supermarket or the health food store!

 Have no idea how to make fresh soup?
 Relearn this traditional culinary wisdom by learning how to make homemade stock and bone broths as an important first step.